Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 For example: You earn $200 through your spending, get another $200 after your first anniversary.
 It’s that simple.

-Discover pays 5% cash back on rotating categories each quarter, like restaurants and gas stations.
+With the Discover it card, you can enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in various categories throughout the year.
 You’ll earn 1% percent cash back on all other purchases.

 For those who regularly buy big in a specific category, a card dedicated to earning specialized rewards might be best paired with the Discover it to maximize your benefits.

 Watch out for the quarterly maximum on the 5% cash-back reward categories, though.
-You’ll only earn that top rate on the first $1,500 in purchase you make.
+You’ll only earn that top rate up to a $1,500 quarterly maximum in purchases, and you have to activate the bonus cash-back rewards through your online account each quarter.

 Say, for example, the quarterly rotating category includes home improvement stores and wholesale clubs.
 Pay $1,500 for a riding lawnmower and you get $75 cash back.
 But all other purchases you make that quarter at the hardware store or your big-box club will earn the standard 1%.